-If you are denied by Mturk, I suggest trying Clickworker.
+If you are denied by Mturk, I suggest trying Clickworker and/or Swagbucks.
 From the research I have done, Clickworker seems to be the second best platform after Mturk.
 I applied for Clickworker after I was denied by Mturk, and I had absolutely no problem signing up with them.

 Once you onboard with Clickworker, I would specifically sign up for the UHRS side of Clickworker.
 This is where the majority of well-paying jobs seem to be.

 Here is a link if you want to sign up for Clickworker: Clickworker Signup